Motivational interviewing: Applications

 Motivational interviewing was initially developed for the treatment of substance use disorder, but MI is continuously being applied across health fields and beyond that.
 The following fields have used the technique of MI.

 Brief intervention

 Brief intervention and MI are both techniques used to empower behavioral change within individuals.
 Behavioral interventions "generally refer to opportunistic interventions by non-specialists (e.g. GPs) offered to patients who may be attending for some unrelated condition".
 Due to speculation in the health industry the use of brief intervention has been deemed to be used too loosely and the implementation of MI is increasing rapidly.

 Classroom management

 Motivational interviewing has been incorporated into managing a classroom.
-Due to the nature of MI where it elicits and evokes behavioral change within an individual it has shown to be effective in a classroom especially when provoking behaviour change within an individual.
+Due to the nature of MI where it elicits and evokes behavioral change within an individual it has shown to be effective in a classroom especially when provoking behavior change within an individual.
 In association with MI, the classroom check-up method is incorporated which is a consultation model that addresses the need for classroom level support.